Home | Send Feedback

 package.json

-The script git-tag.js is responsible for committing the changed file into Git and create a Git tag.
+The script git-tag.js is responsible for committing the changed file into Git and creating a Git tag.

 const packageJson = require('./package.json');